Icelandic Reformation: Catholicism outlawed and Danish rule strengthened

 With Lutheranism securely in place, Catholicism was outlawed, and all Catholic church property was seized by Iceland's secular rulers.
 The lands belonging to the Icelandic churches fell into the hands of the King of Denmark, and the commercial influence of Danes and the Danish crown in Iceland greatly increased, culminating in the Danish-Icelandic Trade Monopoly enacted in 1602 and abolished in 1854.
 Criminal punishment became harsher and enforcement of laws stricter, when a set of laws known as Stóridómur passed in 1564.

+In Iceland, the medieval system of poor relief had evolved into an effective framework that distributed the tithe for the poor.
+This was complemented by the bishoprics, monasteries, and larger benefices, which developed considerable institutional synergy.
+However, the royal confiscation of the monasteries and portions of the property of the bishopric in Skálholt depleted the financial resources available for welfare assistance, leading to the destruction of the social infrastructure.
+Consequently, a small upper class emerged that managed the royal estates and held the highest public offices, while the common population fell into widespread poverty.

+During the Middle Ages, the Catholic Church in Iceland performed many of the functions of a state authority.
+The Church Ordinance, a constitutional document from 1537 designed for an urban society, fundamentally transformed the Church in Iceland and the structure of the social welfare system.
+It took some time for the devoutly Catholic population to accept Lutheran doctrine, as cities in Iceland did not begin to develop until the 20th century.
+The poet Einar Sigurðsson (1538–1626) captured this change in a poem: “Lord Christian / sent two warships / to Eyjafjörður / laden with pure faith.”

 Although Latin remained the official language of the Lutheran Church of Iceland until 1686, and a good part of the former Catholic terminology and other ceremonial externals were retained, the Lutheran church differed considerably in doctrine.
 Those Catholics who refused to convert eventually fled, many of them to Scotland.
 No Catholic priest was permitted to set foot on Icelandic soil for more than three centuries.